paigeweber13/fine-hardware-visualization/README.md

    automatically detected
-   - honestly we might just have to write .yml files for intel architectures that have enough information for visualizations to be created
+   - honestly we might just have to write .yml files for intel architectures that have enough information for visualizations to be created.
+A lot of the information can be scraped from the output of things like `likwid-topology` and `cat /proc/cpuinfo` but not everything.
- - kerncraft does automatically benchmark a lot of great things (bandwidths are a notable example) but also provides much more information than we are just planning on benchmarking
+ - kerncraft does automatically benchmark a lot of great things (bandwidths are a notable example) but also provides much more information than we are planning on getting from our benchmarks
  - I feel like I could spend weeks just learning everything about kerncraft

 ## Others: